kwahid/C3RO_analysis/README.md

 # Prospective acceptability benchmarking from the Contouring Collaborative for Consensus in Radiation Oncology (C3RO) Crowdsourced Initiative for Multi-Observer Segmentation

 ## Repo for code related to C3RO project.
-Pre-print available at: https://www.medrxiv.org/content/10.1101/2022.09.23.22280295v1.
-Manuscript currently under peer-review, when accepted link will be updated here.
+Manuscript available at: https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-10/issue-S1/S11903/E-pluribus-unum--prospective-acceptability-benchmarking-from-the-Contouring/10.1117/1.JMI.10.S1.S11903.full?SSO=1.
 Corresponding image sets used for this project are avaliable on Figshare (data doi: 10.6084/m9.figshare.21074182).
-Data descriptor located at: https://www.medrxiv.org/content/10.1101/2022.10.05.22280672v1.
+Data descriptor located at: https://www.nature.com/articles/s41597-023-02062-w.
 All data has been anonymized to remove patient PHI. <br>

 <img src= "overview_figure.png" width="700">